-2.3.4 Every ship of 100 gross tonnage and above, and every ship certified to carry 15 or more persons, and fixed and floating platforms are required to carry and implement a garbage management plan that specifies procedures to be followed to ensure proper and efficient handling and storage of garbage.
-A garbage management plan should be developed that can be incorporated into crew and ship operating manuals.
+2.3.4 Every ship of 100 gross tonnage and above every ship certified to carry 15 or more persons and fixed and floating platforms are required to carry and implement a garbage management plan that specifies procedures to be followed to ensure proper and efficient handling and storage of garbage.
+A garbage management plan2 should be developed that can be incorporated in crew and ship operating manuals.
 Such manuals should identify crew responsibilities (including an Environmental Control Officer) and procedures for all aspects of handling and storing garbage on board the ship.
-Procedures for handling ship-generated garbage are divided into four phases: collection, processing, storage, and discharge.
+Procedures for handling ship-generated garbage are divided into four phases: collection, processing, storage and discharge.
 A generalized garbage management plan for handling and storing ship-generated garbage is presented in table 2.
 Specific procedures for each phase are discussed below.

-&lt;sup>2 Garbage management plans are mandatory on certain ships in accordance with regulation 10 of Annex V of MARPOL 73/78.
+2 Garbage management plans are mandatory on certain ships in accordance with regulation 10 of MARPOL Annex V.